apalbright/thelittledataset/content/post/2017-01-09_ultimate-game-theory.md

 ## a.
 The Game Set-up

 Ultimate is played in a myriad of circumstances.
 The most casual form of ultimate frisbee is pick-up--that is, a group of people who get together to play who often don't know each other.
 Pick-up is often mixed gender, meaning men and women are playing together, which while empowering and fun can often lead to some noticeable gender dynamics.
-For instance, playing pick-up in a mixed gender setting can lead to women being ``looked off" by male players.^[See [here](https://medium.com/@changamanda/on-being-a-woman-at-pickup-ultimate-f2832a39583#.g9yvvzixe) for an article on this exact subject that a fellow female frisbee friend recently shared!]
-In other words, men sometimes do not throw to open women...which can lead to the classic "throw it to the girl!" remark from the sideline as a woman appears open upfield but the dude with the disc chooses to holster the throw instead.
+For instance, playing pick-up in a mixed gender setting can lead to women being ``looked off" by male players.[^6] In other words, men sometimes do not throw to open women...which can lead to the classic "throw it to the girl!" remark from the sideline as a woman appears open upfield but the dude with the disc chooses to holster the throw instead.
 The reasons for this trend (preference for bigger, more dramatic plays in the form of hucks to big dudes, implicit bias, etc.) is not the focus of this discussion...rather, it suffices to note that, yeah, this is a dynamic.

 In my own personal experience as a female pickup player, I've found that calling for the disc when open is a solid way to signal that I am more experienced or confident and that men shouldn't hesitate to throw to me.
 In learning about dynamic signaling games in game theory, I quickly realized that this calling/throwing situation could easily be melded into game theoretic form.

 Consider the moment when a male player with a disc is looking upfield for a throw.
 Assume there is an open female cutter upfield.
 In this moment, the female cutter (player 1 to us) has a choice: she can (1) call for the disc, signaling that she wants to be thrown to, or (2) remain silent and again not be thrown to.

 This set-up is a two-player dynamic signaling game.
 While conceptually distinct, note that this game is identical to the well-known ["gift game"](https://en.wikipedia.org/wiki/Perfect_Bayesian_equilibrium#Gift_game_1)!
-Player 1 has two types: she is either (1) dirty, or (2) a scrub.^[Yeah, frisbee vernacular.
-Let's go.]
-In this world, we are assuming that a dirty woman is better than the average male cutter on the pick-up team, while a scrub woman is worse than the average male cutter on the team.
-We assume that with probability 0.7 nature makes the woman dirty and with probability 0.3 nature makes her a scrub.^[This was an arbitrary choice -- open to edits on this.]
+Player 1 has two types: she is either (1) dirty, or (2) a scrub.[^7] In this world, we are assuming that a dirty woman is better than the average male cutter on the pick-up team, while a scrub woman is worse than the average male cutter on the team.
+We assume that with probability 0.7 nature makes the woman dirty and with probability 0.3 nature makes her a scrub.[^8]

 Once the cutter has chosen to yell out or not, the dude with the disc (player 2) has a choice.
 Player 2 only has one type.
 He has no choice if the woman is silent since he will unambiguously not throw to her, but if she calls out, he can choose to throw to her or holster (not throw to her).